BonnyAD9/cdadd/README.md

 # cdadd
-Small utility for ripping and encoding CDs.
+Small utility for ripping encoding CDs.

+Ripping is not implemented yet.
+Encoding is done using `flac`.
+The metadata files are expected to be produced by `cdda2wav`.

 ## Usage
 TODO: brief example